piskvorky/gensim/docs/_sources/tut2.txt

 into another.
 This process serves two goals:

-1. To bring out hidden structure in the corpus, discover relationships between the original features and use them to describe the documents in a new and (hopefully) more realistic way.
+1. To bring out hidden structure in the corpus, discover relationships between words and use them to describe the documents in a new and (hopefully) more realistic way.
 2. To make the document representation more compact.
-This both improves efficiency (new representation consumes less resources) and efficacy (marginal data trends are ignored, so that transformations can be thought of as noise-reduction).
+This both improves efficiency (new representation consumes less resources) and efficacy (marginal data trends are ignored, noise-reduction).

 Creating a transformation
 ++++++++++++++++++++++++++